Bayesian modelling and computation utilising directed cycles in multiple network data: Conclusion

 The ecological study representing the species interactions also contained edges weights, corresponding to the multiple interactions observed between species of fish.
 It would be interesting to consider how this feature could be incorporated within our modelling framework.
 A modification of the Hamming distance in the HS metric would be required to quantify dissimilarities between weighted graphs, with the Frobenius distance an alternative.
 We would also need to adapt the computational framework to permit sampling of networks from a weighted space of graphs.
 This would be necessary for both sampling network representatives in the MCMC as well for approximating the normalising constant through Importance Sampling.
 There is no straightforward solution to addressing this, but if a model could be developed and implemented practically, it would open up the possibility to model a wide range of weighted networks previously not possible with existing methods.

 There have been various techniques developed to approximate intractable normalising constants.
 We implemented an IS that offered substantial advantages over the original Auxiliary Variable method proposed for the SNF model in \cite{lunagomez2020modeling}.
-It would be interesting to explore whether other approximations might also confer advantages and develop an appreciation for which methods are best suited for the particular setting being considered.
+It would be interesting to explore whether other approximations might also confer advantages and develop an appreciation for which methods are best suited for different settings.

+More generally, the flexibility of the SNF model offers the potential to address many applied research questions when used to analyse populations of network data.
+It would be interesting to consider whether the SNF model could be further developed to construct formal hypothesis tests that permit additional model based inferences in this setting.
+The mathematical challenges to overcome here are non-trivial and present an interesting avenue for future research.

 As our desire to analyse more complex data structures increases so do the modelling and computational challenges.
 Our methodology for incorporating network cycles for statistical modelling and inference of ecological data has opened up an exciting new area within analysis of multiple networks to explore.
 Accordingly, there is the potential to build on this and address a number of important questions in the field, both theoretical and applied.